Rahullkumr/excelrflutter/day4.md

 > to achieve multiple inheritance

 - An interface is meant to be a blueprint for other classes
-- Dart has no interface keyword.
+- `Dart has no interface keyword`.
 Instead, all classes are implicit interfaces
 - This means we can use any class as an interface
 - whenever we inherit an interface:
     - Compulsory: to implement both abstract methods as well as non-abstract methods